google/libphonenumber/FAQ.md

 correctly identify the phone number type (rather than returning [`FIXED_LINE_OR_MOBILE`](#fixed_line_or_mobile) in ambiguous cases).

-Moreover, Argentina have different possible lengths for area codes and subscriber numbers depending on the city, which further complicate matters (e.g.
+Moreover, Argentina has different possible lengths for area codes and subscriber numbers depending on the city, which further complicate matters (e.g.
 Buenos Aires is 11 followed by eight digits, but Río Gallegos is 2966 followed by six digits).